Beginner Digital Strategy: A Diagnostic Checklist

 Sometimes the person who registers the domain for an organisation does it in their own name, or the agency who builds the site has ownership.

-If you do not have access you may find it very difficult to get the domain name transferred to your ownership, especially if you do not know the name and email address information associated with your domain name.
+Without access you may find it very difficult to get the domain name transferred to your ownership, especially if you do not know the name and email address information associated with your domain name.

 While there are services out there that allow you to attempt to reclaim websites, such as Nominet, due to GDPR issues they may not be able to help if you cannot contact the people named on the register.